se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 1. You need a single source of truth
 1. You find keeping everything in a top-level parent component is not enough

 A good rule of thumb is to figure out if you have any problems managing state in your application without Redux.
+If you don't have any, then you don't really need Redux.

 As Dan Abramov, one of the creators of Redux, says with regards to [React]({{baseUrl}}/contents/javascript/Javascript-framework-React.html), a view library very commonly used with Redux: